chchen123/pytpc/doc/prelims.rst

 .. code-block:: shell

-   pip install Cython numpy scipy sklearn scikit-learn matplotlib seaborn jinja2 pandas clint pyYaml sqlalchemy tables h5py sphinx   # sudo might be required
+   pip install -r requirements.txt   # sudo might be required

 Then, to install pytpc from the source code, run: